Niels Benedikter

 How a mean-field model predicts the most fluid traffic flow on urban streets if the speed limit is 30km/h.
 And what real-world observation has to say about that.

 Download as PDF: English - Deutsch - Italiano.
-Or read directly online: English - Deutsch - Italiano.
+Or read directly online in English.

 How to Reduce Congestion II: Optimal Speed Limit for Highways